Walpurgis Night: Hungary

 In Hungary elderberries decorated the houses, which were used to ward off witches this day, because the Hungarians believed that different plants can protect against various diseases or supernatural dangers.
-But most witchcraft traditions occurred earlier in the spring festival cycle, on St George's Day (Szent György napja), because of the proximity of May Day and Pentecost.
+But most witchcraft traditions occurred earlier in the spring festival cycle, on Saint George's Day (Szent György napja), because of the proximity of May Day and Pentecost.

 In some places, these beliefs have not yet died out on Wilpurgis Night.
 In Késmárk the Hungarian population still knows about the fairy of the Thököly castle (Thököly vár), who sweeps the area around the Hungarian well at the dawn of Pentecost, and they still know about the witches who walk on May Day and Pentecost, but in most places, the source of evil was replaced by fire, ice, caterpillars and diseases as the country become more secular.